jbcannon/sht31-array/README.md

 We have developed an open-platform temperature-humidity array for use in applications in forest and fire ecology.
 The following instructions provide step-by-step instructions for assembling the arrays and dataloggers.
 We also include software development and installation, and provide files to fabricate 3d-printed radiation shields, enclosures, and files necessary for manufacturing printed circuit boards for multiplexing.

  <p><p>Each section begins with materials required for assembly.
 Please read all instructions before begining to ensure all necessary materials are available.
-The material presented below details the construction of sensor and data loggers used in Cannon et al. XXXX.
+The material presented below details the construction of sensor and data loggers used in Cannon et al. (in prep).
 See manuscript for complete details on theory and applications.

 * Complete assembly of [Particle Boron dataloggers](#data-logger-assembly-particle-boron-with-multiplexer) (1x)
 * Fabricate [3d printed radiation shields](#3d-printed-radiation-shields) (8x shields)